cloudblue/osaAPI/README.rst

 API Call with 'array of struct'
 -------------------------------

 The POA API often calls for values and settings to be sent as an 'array of struct'.
-This example shows how to send these values using the PythonPA client.
+This example shows how to send these values using the paAPI client.

 This example is based on the pem.activateSubscription_ method with resources types called 'DiskSpace' and 'Bandwidth' and a domain name.